Simultaneous Self-Localization and Base Station Localization with Resonant Beam: System Overview

 \subsection{Process of Positioning}

-DRBP provides position services for MTs equipped with an RB-T. Since the coordinate system is solely determined by the MTs, the positioning service must account for the MT's rotation, which means to estimate the MT's pose (rotation and displacement).
-As the MTs moves, the positions of the base station change within MT coordinate system, allowing DRBP to accurately determine the MT's position on init coordinate system.
+DRBP provides continuous position services for MTs.
+Since the coordinate system is solely determined by the MTs, the positioning service must account for the MT's rotation.
+As the MT moves, the apparent positions of the static base stations change within the MT coordinate system.
+By tracking these changes, the system accurately estimates the MT's displacement and rotation relative to the initial coordinate system.
+The positioning methodology unfolds in three sequential stages:

-The positioning process of DRBP as below: 1) Angle of arrival (AoA) Measurement: the RB-T measure the AOA of the resonant beam from each visible RB-R using the wavefront sensor.
-Phase differences in the received beams are used to calculate the directional angles.
-2) BSL: the MT calculates the distance to each base station by leveraging the known base station deployment pattern.
-The combined information including the directions of three base station and distances determines the specific positions of these base station in the MT coordinate system.
-3) SL: as the MT moves, the RB-T monitors the base station position changes within the MT coordinate system.
-The SL estimates the MT's position and orientation changes by analyzing these variations in the base station position.
-Subsequently, the DRBP determines the MT's position within the initial coordinate system.
-The overall algorithm flow is summarized in Algorithm 1.
+\begin{enumerate} \item AoA Measurement: At each time step, the RB-T's wavefront sensor captures the light field distribution of the resonant beam from each visible base station.
+The MUSIC algorithm is then applied to this data to precisely estimate the unit direction vector, $\mathbf{x}_{i}$, corresponding to the AoA of the beam from the $i$-th base station (Section \ref{sec:ac}).

+\item BSL: Leveraging the known deployment pattern of the RB-Rs, the system calculates the distance (depth) $d_{i}$ to each base station from the MT (Section \ref{sec:dc}).
+By combining the estimated AoA vectors ($\mathbf{x}_{i}$) the precise 3D coordinates of each visible base station are determined within the current MT coordinate system.

+\item SL: With the positions of the base stations localized in the MT coordinate system, the final stage estimates the MT's own motion.
+By comparing the set of base station coordinates between consecutive states, the algorithm computes the incremental rotation matrix $\Delta \mathbf{R}$ and translation vector $\Delta \mathbf{T}$ that describe the MT's movement (Section \ref{sec:pc}).
+This step solves for the MT's motion, which is then used to update its absolute pose in the initial coordinate system. \end{enumerate}